matthiaszarzecki/InterviewQuestions/README.md

 why did hte last people in this position quit?

 How are your company values embedded in your day to day practice and your business model?

+Why are you looking to fill this position

+talk to me about turnover here and what you've done to improve it

+Can you explain why this role has been open for 6 months?

+why do people leave this position?